 - Campus vibe and student life: What do students do on the weekends?
 What reputation do they have overall?

-- Extracurriculars that match your interests: Does the college offer your favorite extracurriculars and things you want to try?
+- Extracurriculars that match your interests: Does the college offer at least one of your favorite extracurriculars and things you want to try?

 - Experiential learning opportunities: Can you get internships, co-ops, or other extracurricular experience related to your potential major/career?